-If the data in the articles allow for quantitative analysis, we will conduct a sensitivity analysis.
+0 If the data in the articles allow for quantitative analysis, we will conduct a sensitivity analysis.
 This analysis can be performed by systematically removing one included study at a time to assess the stability of the results or by conducting a descriptive analysis only.
-In cases where the exclusion of certain studies leads to unstable results, we will discuss the experimental design and potential reasons for the instability in the discussion section of the paper.
+In cases where the will discuss the experimental design and potential reasons is for the instability in the discussion section.